 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Big Falls is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Big Falls is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Big Falls who work in office and administrative support (18.82%), sales jobs (12.94%), and community and social services (11.76%).

-Telecommuters are a relatively large percentage of the workforce: 27.38% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Big Falls telecommute to their jobs.
+Overall, about 27.38% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Big Falls is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Big Falls doesn't have a public transportation system that people use for their commute.

 The per capita income in Big Falls in 2022 was $29,245, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,980 for a family of four.
 However, Big Falls contains both very wealthy and poor people as well.